artelk/valtio-observe/README.md

 observe<T>(func: () => T, consume: (value: T) => void, inSync?: boolean): () => void
 ```

-The observe exceutes the func and passes its result to the consume function.
+The `observe` excecutes the `func` and passes its result to the `consume` function.
-It subscribes to all proxy properties which getters were accessed while calling the func.
+It subscribes to all proxy properties which getters were accessed while calling the `func`.
 Additianally it searches for proxies in the returned value and subscribes to them.
-The observe returns a function that should be called to stop the process.
+The `observe` returns a function that should be called to stop the process.
-Note: If the reference to the stop function is lost the obrerving will be stoped on the next GC run.
+Note: If the reference to the stop function is lost the observing will be stoped on the next GC run.

 Example